Cebucoder/tempgallventure/README.md

-# ProvGallery: A Lightweight Image Gallery Tool
+# TempGallVenture / Template Gallery Ventures

-Welcome to **ProvGallery**, a simple and efficient tool for creating responsive image galleries.
-This guide will walk you through how to set up and use ProvGallery in your project.
+Welcome to **TempGallVenture**, a simple and efficient tool for creating responsive image galleries.
+This guide will walk you through how to set up and use TempGallVenture in your project.

 ---